baileyp/advent-of-code-2020/README.md

 Fortunately dictionary merging in Python is pretty easy so no real headache there, although this made me consider upgrading to 3.9 for dict unions = `a | b` is just so much nicer than `{**a, **b}`.

-I kind of lament that I had to tag a second "is valid" check at the end of the processing loop but that's just an artifact of the single-item-across-lines thing.
-I suppose I could have split the input across double-newlines and processed it that way, but then that either kills the **O(1)** space or would involve a whole new iterator for reading files - just didn't seem worth my time.
+~~I kind of lament that I had to tag a second "is valid" check at the end of the processing loop but that's just an artifact of the single-item-across-lines thing.
+I suppose I could have split the input across double-newlines and processed it that way, but then that either kills the **O(1)** space or would involve a whole new iterator for reading files - just didn't seem worth my time.~~ Taking an *excellent* suggestion from a colleague, I moved the passport creation into a generator - brilliant!
+Dunno why I didn't think of that - maybe not enough ☕

 Part two combined with my goals (decently designed and tested solutions) made for a lot of code, but that's what I set out to do so, there ya go.
 Nobody said unit testing was terse.
 One nice side-effect of this kind of TDD is that once I